 - IMPORTANT: The air intake system must not leak.
 Any leak, no matter how small, may result in internal engine damage due to abrasive dirt and dust entering the intake system. - 1.
 Inspect all intake hoses (piping) for cracks.
 Replace as necessary. - 2.
-Check clamps (A) on piping which connect the air cleaner, engine and, if present, turbocharger.
+Check clamps (A) on piping which connect the air cleaner to the engine.
 Tighten clamps as necessary.
 This will help prevent dirt from entering the air intake system through loose connections causing internal engine damage. - If engine has a rubber dust unloader valve (B), inspect the valve on bottom of air cleaner for cracks or plugging.
 Replace as necessary. - 4.
-Test air restriction indicator (C) for proper operation.
-Replace indicator as necessary. - IMPORTANT: If not equipped with air restriction indicator, replace air cleaner elements at 500 Hours or 12 Months, whichever occurs first.
+Test air restriction indicator gauge (C) for proper operation.
+Replace indicator as necessary. - IMPORTANT: If not equipped with air restriction indicator, replace air cleaner elements at 500 Hours or 12 Months, whichever occurs first. - 5.
+Remove and inspect primary air cleaner element.
+Service as necessary.
+(See REPLACING AIR CLEANER ELEMENTS in Service As Required Section.)